ljinstat/coreference_resolution/README.md

 ### Second choice
 If you do not use AllenNLP, you can also prepare data from scratch.
-* 1. Download *.tar.gz from conll.cemantix.org/2012/data.html and
+* Download *.tar.gz from conll.cemantix.org/2012/data.html
-* 2. Unzip all *.tar.gz, you will find that all folders are merged to a top-level directory conll-2012
+* Unzip all *.tar.gz, you will find that all folders are merged to a top-level directory conll-2012
-* 3. If you use Python 3, you must modify the file conll-2012/v3/scripts/skeleton2conll.py to adapt to Python 3 syntax (exception ... as e, print())
+* If you use Python 3, you must modify the file conll-2012/v3/scripts/skeleton2conll.py to adapt to Python 3 syntax (exception ... as e, print())
-* 4. Execute bash your-path/conll-2012/v3/scripts/skeleton2conll.sh -D your-path/ontonotes-v5.0-release/data/files/data conll-data
+* Execute bash your-path/conll-2012/v3/scripts/skeleton2conll.sh -D your-path/ontonotes-v5.0-release/data/files/data conll-data
 At last, transformed \*_conll data will be embedded directly in conll-2012.